lucasjellema/code-face-vue3-intro-reactiive-webapps-aug2023/README.md

 });
 ```

-The data from the csv file is loaded into the local variable peopleRecords - an array of objects with the names of the fields in the first row of the CSV file (the headers) as the names of the properties.
+The data from the csv file is loaded into the local variable *peopleRecords* - an array of objects with the names of the fields in the first row of the CSV file (the headers) as the names of the properties.

-The store object is defined with state containing a single property called *people*.
+The store object *usePeopleStore* (this seems perhaps a strange name but apparently this is the naming convention for stores defined with Pinia) is defined with state containing a single property called *people*.
 The store also exposes a getter method that exposes the derived, computed value of the number of people on the state collection.

-Using the peopleStore, we can now flesh out the App.vue file and display some real people information.
+Using the *peopleStore*, we can now flesh out the *App.vue* file and display some real people information.

 Edit file *App.vue* and paste in the contents shown below.
 This code imports the peopleStore through the usePeopleStore function.
 Using this function, the store is locally made available.
 In the template, both the *peopleCount* getter function and the *people* state property are accessed.
 The latter is used to iterate - producing a list item element for every person in the collection.